datasaur-ai/robosaur/robosaur.md

    A common example would be to do the export when the project has been marked completed by the labeler.
 To do this, we would apply the `["REVIEW_READY", "IN_REVIEW"]` filter.
 If we also want to export reviewed projects, we can add `"COMPLETE"` to the filter.
 2. `format` => what export format to export the project with
    Please note that not all types of project can be exported to all export format.
 For more complete details, please refer to Datasaur's GitBook [here](https://datasaurai.gitbook.io/datasaur/advanced/apis-docs/export-project#export-all-files)
-3. `customScriptId` => which custom export script to use This field is only used when the `format` field is set to `CUSTOM`.
+3. `fileTransformerId` => which custom export script to use This field is only used when the `format` field is set to `CUSTOM`.
-   The ID itself can be obtained from the custom script URL in this format: `https://app.datasaur.ai/teams/{teamId}/custom-scripts/{custom-script-id}`.
+   The ID itself can be obtained from the file transformer URL in this format: `https://app.datasaur.ai/teams/{teamId}/file-transformers/{file-transformer-id}`.
    For more details in creating and / or using your own custom export script, please refer to Datasaur GitBook [here](https://datasaurai.gitbook.io/datasaur/basics/workforce-management/custom-scripts)
 4. `source`, `prefix` => where the export results should be saved.
    `source` can be either `local`, `s3` or `gcs`.
 For `s3` and `gcs`, we will also need to specify `bucketName` and `config.credentials` to give Robosaur access to the bucket.